 Institute of Genomics and Bioinformatics

-The development direction and priorities of the institute
+Direction and priorities of the institute

 I. Biomedical Big Data and Bioinformatics: